Donfred-Shaji/cafe-simulation/README.md

 - **Picking the order from the table**
 - **Delivering the order from the kitchen**
-Following code will work as life_cycle
+Following code will work as life_cycle ,This is the main code for the task
 ```bash
 #! /usr/bin/env python3
 import time # Time library